-The O.B.C. is a registered charity with a history of serving the community for 120 years.
+The O.B.C. is a registered charity with a history of serving the community for over 120 years.

 Based in Bermondsey South East London, the primary focus of our work is the provision of youth activities promoting social & personal development for young people between the ages of 7 - 25yrs.

 The OBC is core funded by Southwark Council for the delivery of young people’s services.

 HISTORY OF THE O.B.C

 The origins of the O.B.C. dates back to 1897 with the establishment of the Oxford Medical Mission (O.M.M.),